-- 8 5) Peekaboo and Spooky Gulch hike:
+- 8 5) Peekaboo Slot Canyon and Spooky Gulch hike:

-My history with exploring hikes in Grand Staircase Escalante National Monument:
+My history exploring Grand Staircase Escalante National Monument:

-When I first started exploring the state of Utah, I figured the best parts of it were only in The Mighty 5 National Parks and the state parks in general (and there are some truly beautiful places there).
+When I first started exploring Utah, I figured the best hikes and places to see there were The Mighty 5 National Parks there.

-But I was very wrong, because as soon I discovered one of the hikes on this list (Coyote Gulch) and that it was part of the Grand Staircase Escalante National Monument area, I quickly discovered that how large this whole region was and just how many more adventures it held.
+But I was very wrong, because as soon I discovered one of the hikes on this list (Coyote Gulch) and that it was part of the Grand Staircase Escalante National Monument area, I quickly discovered that how large this whole region was and just how many more incredible hikes, trails and sights it held.